pafciu17/wunderpahkina-vol6/README.md

 Send your solution to pahkina@wunderdog.fi by the end of 5.4.2017.
 Jury will select the winner on 7.4.2017 and the results will be announced after that.

-Winner will be rewarded with a Sphero SPRK +.
+Winner will be rewarded with a Sphero SPRK+.

 ![sphero](https://cloud.githubusercontent.com/assets/559316/24048087/7d3f7360-0b30-11e7-936b-d3b6515c811c.png)